Praise is Meaningless if the Heart is Untrue

 In December of 2009 or thereabouts, my son, Marty Schoenleber III (aka Marty S. Dalton), put a video up on Youtube.com.
 It inspired me to keep working on a project I thought of a couple of years ago.
-The idea is to write a poem of personal reflection for each Psalm in the Psalter.
-Here are some of the offerings so far.
+The idea was to write a poem of personal reflection for each Psalm in the Psalter.
 Some of the poems are preceded by a brief commentary.

 Don’t think of any as high art.
-Think of these offerings as one poor man’s desire to draw nearer to Christ.
+Think of these offerings as one poor man’s desire to draw nearer to Christ by trying to wrestle with the text.
 New entries will generally appear on Sunday afternoons.

 One more thing: It is always best to read the psalm or the verses being commented on first.